kosson/kolector/docs/INSTALARE.md

 	    return 301 https://$server_name$request_uri;
 }

-# Virtual Host/SSL/Reverse proxy configuration pentru red.educred.ro
+# Virtual Host/SSL/Reverse proxy configuration pentru db.proiectInstitutie.ro
 server {
     # Listen on both HTTP and HTTPS - between Nginx and Express the traffic is HTTP but this is not a major
     # security concern as both services are on the same box